A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Review of theoretical methods

-Accurate orbital-free DFT methods have been a long-sought goal for speeding up these $N-atom$ DFT calculations.
-However, while considerable progress has been made in developing kinetic-energy functionals~\cite{Trickey23}, their accuracies remain well below Kohn-Sham calculations; they also do not provide any one-electron eigenfunctions that are convenient intermediaries in calculating many physical properties of WDM systems.
+Accurate orbital-free DFT methods have been a long-sought goal for speeding up these $N$-atom DFT calculations.
+However, while considerable progress has been made in developing kinetic-energy functionals~\cite{Trickey23}, their accuracies remain well below Kohn-Sham calculations; they also do not provide any one-electron functions that are convenient intermediaries in calculating many physical properties of WDM systems.

 4. The structure factors $S_{ab}(k)$ are available only for $k > k_0$ where $k_0$ depends inversely on the linear dimension of the simulation box.
-For instance, Moldabekov et al~\cite{MoldHyd25} do not report data for $k < 1.15$ \AA$^-1$ in their DFT-MD studies of hydrogen at 0.33 g/cc.
+For instance, Moldabekov et al.~\cite{MoldHyd25} do not report data for $k < 1.15$ \AA$^{-1}$ in their DFT-MD studies of hydrogen at 0.33 g/cc.
+The issue of obtaining the small-$k$ limit of structure data is discussed further in Sec.~\ref{kto0.sec}.